ant-design/ant-design/components/date-picker/index.en-US.md

 <!-- prettier-ignore -->
 :::warning
-When use with Nextjs App Router, make sure to add `'use client'` before import locale file of dayjs.
+When use with Next.js App Router, make sure to add `'use client'` before import locale file of dayjs.
 It's because all components of Ant Design only works in client, importing locale in RSC will not work.
 :::

 ```jsx